 Long-term Treatment and Outcomes

 Babies with Trisomy 18 will be small in size and will grow very slowly even if given good nutrition.
-They may have difficulty feeding and are prone to pneumonia from aspirating milk into their lungs (gastroesophageal reflux).
-Seizures, urinary tract infections and delayed development are also concerns for many babies with this condition.
+They may have difficulty feeding and swallowing and are at risk for recurrent pneumonias and respiratory illnesses from aspirating milk and saliva into their lungs.
+Seizures, urinary tract infections, delayed development, and profound levels of intellectual disability are also concerns for most babies with this condition.